 As you can see from the Yamaha F70 example picture above though, there is not a lot of clearance to install a FilterMag.
-Matter of fact, really not a lot of clearance to get a good grip on that Oil filter and twist it back off.
+As a matter of fact, there is not much clearance to get a good grip on that Oil filter and twist it back off.
 So, be mindful of how that filter is installed!
 One (could) have an issue getting one that is overly tight swapped out, and you need a combination of both Force and Finesse (let's say more Finesse in this case) when installing the new Oil Filter for sure 😊

 Now, to help you find the one that may fit since they do not have a catalog for Outboards created as of yet.
 What you can do is measure it OR secure the part number of your present Oil Filter and see if you can cross-match it with one of the Filter models listed on this page on the FilterMag site by clicking Here

 What if you have a cartridge type of filter you ask?
 Well, it is not going to be as easy, but possible to still employ One or Two of them (again clearance is the key) on the cartridge filter housing via other install methods you can find out more about how to do such by clicking Here

 So, try one and see how much longer your oil stays cleaner.
 This as those sub-20-micron little particles of metal that are now passing through your oil filter media (which is usually just paper) are getting stopped there.

 This and not acting like tiny particles of hard metal sand circulating in your expensive engine!
 I recommend starting your search for one regardless of the application (Marine, Automotive /RV) by first clicking Here

 We want to Welcome Aboard FilterMag to Flats Nation.
 We are looking forward to working with FilterMag and having one of their Technical Team members on a Podcast with us to discuss the product design, features, and all the best-use applications!